Richie-Nature/tea-setup-rubrics/README.md

 Prettier is an opinionated code formatter with support for several languages (programming, markup, styling, e.t.c) including HTML, CSS and Javascript - Languages you would be dealing with in this course

-Once Prettier is installed, follow this steps to finish its configuration
+Once Prettier is installed, follow these steps to finish its configuration

  - Open VS Code
  - Click on the settings Icon on the bottom left